 What if the Intervention Is Unsuccessful?

 The most impactful moment of an intervention can often be the afflicted person’s realization that his or her loved ones will no longer facilitate the addiction.
-There are many people struggling with addiction who claim to want to get treatment only as a means of manipulating others into helping them maintain the addiction.
+There are many people struggling with addiction who claim they want to get treatment, only as a means of manipulating others into helping them maintain the addiction.

 You’ll know when an intervention fails if the individual does any of the following: